 Many mountain bikes also have a front suspension system built into the fork and/or a suspension frame with large, knobby tires.
 However, rear suspension is becoming more common and suspension can help increase comfort while also improving control over rough ground.

-- Front suspension bikes are well suited for riders who spend most of their time off-road, but also may venture onto bike paths or packed dirt roads and trails.
+- Front suspension bikes are best for riders who spend most of their time off-road, but also may venture onto bike paths or packed dirt roads and trails.
 Typical mountain bikes with a front suspension will have 80mm to 100mm of suspension travel.

 - Full-suspension cross-country models are for serious, off-road riding and more experienced riders.
 Typical full suspension cross-country or trail bikes will typically have between 100mm to 120mm of front and rear suspension travel.